pxslip/recurring-donation/readme.txt

 After adding the widget to the sidebar, you can enter a title for the widget and some descriptive text that will appear above the button.
 You can also customize the shortcode parameters to override the default options.

-For details instructions please check the [Recurring Donation Plugin](https://wp-ecommerce.net/wordpress-recurring-donation-plugin) documentation page.
+For detailed instructions please check the [Recurring Donation Plugin](https://wp-ecommerce.net/wordpress-recurring-donation-plugin) documentation page.

 == Installation ==